-- Virus detected antivirus engine has detected a virus in a file transmitted by HTTP, FTP, SMTP or POP3 (refer to chapter 15). - Host connection limit reached a host in the local network has reached the connection limit (see chapter 9.3).
+- Virus detected antivirus engine has detected a virus in a file transmitted by HTTP, FTP, SMTP or POP3 (refer to chapter 16). - Antivirus check failed for some reason, the antivirus failed at checking the file (typical for password-protected or damaged files). - Host connection limit reached a host in the local network has reached the connection limit (see chapter 10.3).
 This may indicate deployment of an undesirable network application (e.g. Trojan horse or a spyware) on a corresponding host. - Low free disk space warning this alert warns the administrator that the free space of the Kerio Control host is low (under 11 percent of the total disk capacity).
 Kerio Control needs enough disk space for saving of logs, statistics, configuration settings, temporary files (e.g. an installation archive of a new version or a file which is currently scanned by an antivirus engine) and other information.
-Whenever the Kerio Control administrator receives such alert message, adequate actions should be performed immediately.

-- New version available a new version of Kerio Control has been detected at the server of Kerio Technologies during an update check. - User transfer quota exceeded a user has reached daily, weekly or monthly user transfer quota and Kerio Control has responded by taking an appropriate action.
-For details, see chapter 17.1. - Connection failover event the Internet connection has failed and the system was switched to a secondary line, or vice versa (it was switched back to the primary line).
-For details, refer to chapter 7.4. - License expiration expiration date for the corresponding license or Kerio Control Software Maintenance or license of any module integrated in Kerio Control (such as Kerio Web Filter, the Sophos antivirus, etc.) is getting closer.
-The administrator should check the expiration dates and prolong a corresponding license or Software Maintenance (for details, refer to chapter 5). - Dial / Hang-up of RAS line Kerio Control is dialing or hanging-up a RAS line (see chapter 6).
+Whenever the Kerio Control administrator receives such alert message, adequate actions should be performed immediately. - New version available a new version of Kerio Control has been detected at the server of Kerio Technologies during an update check. - User transfer quota exceeded a user has reached daily, weekly or monthly user transfer quota and Kerio Control has responded by taking an appropriate action.
+For details, see chapter 18.1. - Connection failover event the Internet connection has failed and the system was switched to a secondary line, or vice versa (it was switched back to the primary line).
+For details, refer to chapter 8.4. - License expiration expiration date for the corresponding license or Kerio Control Software Maintenance or license of any module integrated in Kerio Control (such as Kerio Web Filter, the Sophos antivirus, etc.) is getting closer.
+The administrator should check the expiration dates and prolong a corresponding license or Software Maintenance (for details, refer to chapter 5). - Dial / Hang-up of RAS line Kerio Control is dialing or hanging-up a RAS line (see chapter 7).
 The alert message provides detailed information on this event: line name, reason of the dialing, username and IP address of the host from which the request was sent.